Totchinuko/apiconan.totchinuko.fr/patches/admin.0.6.x.md

 - Puppet now have a rule set for their own interaction
 - Player kill count automatically stored in float char var and accessible in the player editor.
 - New Add Var Float action to increment/decrement char/global float variables
+- Add Char/Global Float Var rule for comparison
+- Add Identiry Rule to check the identity of one or more players/clans

 # Changes
 `0.6.0`